yegor256/blog/_posts/2014/jun/2014-06-25-xml-and-xslt-in-browser.md

 XSL is a much more powerful language.
 That's why it's possible to avoid any formatting inside XML.

-The latest versions of Chrome, Safari, FireFox and IE all support this mechanism.
+The latest versions of Chrome, Safari, Firefox and IE all support this mechanism.
 When a browser retrieves an XML document from a server, and the document has an XSL stylesheet [associated](http://www.w3.org/TR/xml-stylesheet/) with it &mdash; the browser transforms XML into HTML on-fly.